 My Starter is Ready, But I Don’t Have Time to Mix the Dough

-I SO get it!
+I get it!
 Something comes up, but you want to maintain that doubled in size state.
 To do this, put your starter in the refrigerator.
 This will slow it down dramatically and allow it to stay in that doubled state for at least a few days.
 Then you can get back to it later.

 What’s That Layer of Liquid?